-Subsequent to our departure, we received photos from our friends Alexis and Nathalie establishing ID for one additional calf, which brings the total count to 27.
+Subsequent to our departure, we received photos from friends (Alexis and Nathalie, Carol, Karen, Nonie, Hugh) bringing the total ID count to 31.
 We hope that we will receive additional images over the coming months that will augment the calf count, as well as provide repeat sightings of calfs we have already identified in this document.
-We will update this file as and when additional information comes in.
+We will update this file as additional information comes in.